VR51/Atari800-Installer/README.md

 ## Reference Guides

-Atari800 ships with built-in AltiraOS.
+Atari800 ships with built-in AltirraOS.
 This provides Atari BIOSes for the emulated machines and it provides Atari BASIC.

-Altira is an Atari emulator for Windows.
+Altirra is an Atari emulator for Windows.
 It is different to the Atari800 emulator installed by this script.
-However, if you are interested, for reference purposes there is an [Altira Hardware Reference Manual](http://www.virtualdub.org/downloads/Altirra%20Hardware%20Reference%20Manual.pdf) and [Altira BASIC Reference Manual](http://www.virtualdub.org/downloads/Altirra%20BASIC%20Reference%20Manual.pdf) available for download.
+However, if you are interested, for reference purposes there is an [Altirra Hardware Reference Manual](http://www.virtualdub.org/downloads/Altirra%20Hardware%20Reference%20Manual.pdf) and [Altirra BASIC Reference Manual](http://www.virtualdub.org/downloads/Altirra%20BASIC%20Reference%20Manual.pdf) available for download.

 ![Installer Screenshot](https://github.com/VR51/Atari800-Installer/blob/master/Atari800%20Linux%20Installer%20Screenshot.png)